redox-os/website/content/community.en.md

 ## [Chat](https://matrix.to/#/#redox:matrix.org)

-Matrix is the official way to talk with Redox OS team/community.
+Matrix is the official way to talk with Redox OS team/community (these rooms are English-only, we don't accept other languages because we don't understand them).

 - #redox:matrix.org